AhmedHosniFahmi/Security_notes/Penetration_Testing/AD/Delegations/Constrained.md

 If an attacker compromised a host or an account that has constrained delegation set:

 - Abuse Any Service:
-	- The TGS has un unencrypted part which is the SPN of the requested service, which means that an attacker can modify this part without invalidating the ticket
+	- The TGS has un unencrypted part which is the SPN of the requested service, which means that an attacker can modify this part without invalidating the ticket.
-	- Because in constrained delegation, the delegation is only allowed for a specific list of SPNs.
+	- Delegation is allowed for the list of SPNs that is tied to the service account.
 		- If the target service account expose more than one service, the attacker can change the SPN to access a different service exposed by this account.
 		- Attacker also can relay the target TGS to request another TGS for another service using `S4U2Proxy` extension.
 - Impersonate Any User: